| |

 Newspapers and Magazines

-Newspapers and magazines are some of the most common paper items that people recycle.
-These items can be recycled into new newspapers and magazines, as well as other paper products like tissue paper and paper towels.
-When recycling newspapers and magazines, make sure to remove any plastic wrapping or inserts before placing them in the recycling bin.
+Newspapers and magazines are some of the most common paper items people recycle.
+These items can be recycled into new newspapers, magazines, and other paper products like tissue paper and paper towels.

 Cardboard and Boxes